PhD opportunities in Mathematical Sciences

 How to apply

-Deadline: The deadline for applications is midnight on 21st June 2024.
+Deadline: The deadline for applications is midnight on 28th February 2025.
+Applications may re-open if all positions are not filled.

 The application process for EPSRC Doctoral Studentships in Mathematics and Statistics Innovation is centred around available research areas/projects, henceforth collectively termed simply as “Projects”.
 Each Project designates an academic Supervisor and, in some cases, one or more Co-supervisors.
 Informal enquiries about a project can be addressed to the project’s Supervisor.
 Enquiries about the application procedure can be addressed to pgadmissions@hw.ac.uk